Morta1/idleon-data-extractor/readme.md

 ## credits

-[Corbeno](https://github.com/Corbeno) - for the inspiration and some code logic for this extension.
+[Corbeno](https://github.com/Corbeno) - for the inspiration for this extension.